basmaEldesoukii/products_MVI_App/README.md

 ## Overview

 ProductApp is an Android application designed to manage product information for users.
 The project is written entirely in Kotlin and follows the MVI (Model-View-Intent) architecture pattern.
-It leverages modern technologies such as Coroutines for asynchronous operations, Room DB for local storage, Retrofit for network requests, and includes comprehensive unit tests.
+It leverages modern technologies such as Coroutines for asynchronous operations, Room DB for local storage, and Retrofit for network requests, and includes comprehensive unit tests.
 The application also adheres to Clean Architecture principles and is structured as a multi-module project for better maintainability and scalability.

 ## Screens